akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 It is also possible to create and edit a list of records in an excel or csv file, and then import it in the PIM.
 To do so, you have to [create a new import profile](imports.html#create-a-new-import-profile) in the `Imports` menu, and select the `Reference entity record import in CSV` or `Reference entity record import in XLSX` job.
 As for your product imports, you can import record images as well, using an archive.

 :::tips
-In order to retrieve the structure of your records in your file, you can first export them using the dedicated export profile.
 But mind you!
-You can only export records coming from one reference entity.
+Even though you can create as many export profiles as you want, you may only [export records](import-export-records.html#export-records) from a single reference entity at a time.
 :::

 ### Via the API